Factbox: The masks of Naomi Osaka at the U.S. Open

-FILE PHOTO: Sep 2, 2020; Flushing Meadows, New York, USA; Naomi Osaka of Japan talks before her match against Camila Giorgi of Italy on day three of the 2020 U.S. Open tennis tournament at USTA Billie Jean King National Tennis Center.
-Mandatory Credit: Robert Deutsch-USA TODAY Sports/File Photo
+Sep 6, 2020; Flushing Meadows, New York, USA; Naomi Osaka of Japan walks onto the court before her match against Anett Kontaveit of Estonia on day seven of the 2020 U.S. Open tennis tournament at USTA Billie Jean King National Tennis Center.
+Mandatory Credit: Robert Deutsch-USA TODAY Sports

 NEW YORK (Reuters) – Former champion Naomi Osaka is wearing a different facemask for each of her matches at the U.S. Open this year.
 They each carry the name of a Black American and aim to highlight racial injustice in the United States to a wider audience: